 There are a lot of products listed on this page.
 You may think “There is no way Ralf adds all of these supplements to his dog’s food every day”.
 I assure you, I do.
 My German Shepherd Sylvester used to go hiking with me in the mountains for four hours every week until he was 13 years old.
 Sylvester lived to be 17 years old.
 Max, another German Shepherd in our family, used to love shooting down the hill and chasing squirrels.
 He was fast and good at it—at 14 years of age.
 Max lived to be 19 years old.
 I fully credit the nutrition and supplements listed here with my dog’s overall excellent health and long life.
 In my experience, these things do make a big difference!

 Nutritional requirements vary widely between different dog breeds.
 If you buy bagged or canned dog food, you are most likely not providing your dog with the optimum nutrition.
 Any dog is best suited to thrive on food from the area its breed originated from.
 For example, the Siberian Husky has a very thick and warm coat as their natural habitat is the North-Eastern Siberian Tundra.
 We have brought this breed into other parts of the world— like warm and sunny Southern California.
 However, their coat hasn’t changed in over 3,000 years—neither has its digestive system.
 A dog’s body is best suited to consume, digest and extract the maximum amount of nutrients from food local to their originating area.

-Hence, if you want your dog to get the best nutrition possible, prepare food that is optimal for your dog's health.
-The late Animal Advocate William D. Cusick used to provide excellent nutritional information on his website but unfortunately, it's no longer available.
+Hence, if you want your dog to get the best nutrition possible, prepare optimal food for your dog’s health.
+The late Animal Advocate William D. Cusick used to provide excellent nutritional information on his website, but unfortunately, it’s no longer available.

 Breed-Specific Dog Food is Best